Career Tours

 What student data is collected?

 We do not collect personal student information on either tour.
-If a teacher does have a Kahoot! accounts, they can assign the tour to their students to track their students’ progress, but individuals’ information is not shared with Amazon.
-During the tour, students will answer poll questions about their intent to persist in careers in STEM and their overall satisfaction with the tour.
-These questions are multiple choice and do not collect any PII from students.
+If a teacher does have a Kahoot! account, they can assign the tour to their students to track their students’ progress, but individuals’ information is not shared with Amazon.
+During the tour, students will answer poll questions about their intent to pursue careers in STEM and their overall satisfaction with the tour.
+These questions are multiple choice and do not collect any Personally identifiable information (PII) from students.

 Can individual students sign up by themselves, independent of a class?